mihi314/neolight/README.md

 * **XKB options (compatible with other layouts)**

-    The XKB options can be combined with any keyboard layout and add the third and forth layer to them.
+    The XKB options can be combined with any keyboard layout and add the third and fourth layer to them.
 They are called `neolight` and `neolight:escape_keys` and can be (temporarily) activated via:

     ```
     setxkbmap -option neolight